IljaTsapkov/HBase/README.md

 First download a docker compose file from this repository and extract it in a folder.

+After that open Gut bash in this folder and input this `docker-compose up --build -d`.

-After that open Git Bash in folder you just extracted your file in and input this command to enter HBase shell `docker-compose exec hbase-master hbase shell`
+After that input this command to enter HBase shell `docker-compose exec hbase-master hbase shell`.

+Now we're ready for work!

 ## Playing with commands